 Calcium channel blockers.
 These medications help relax the muscles of your blood vessels or slow your heart rate.
 Calcium channel blockers may work better for some people than ACE inhibitors or beta blockers alone.
 Possible side effects include water retention, dizziness and constipation.

-Treatment can sometimes be complicated.
+Treatment for secondary hypertension can sometimes be complicated.
 You may need more than one medication combined with lifestyle changes to control your high blood pressure.
-And your doctor will want to see you more frequently until your blood pressure is stabilized, possibly as frequently as once a month.
+Your doctor will want to see you more frequently — possibly as often as once a month — until your blood pressure is controlled.
 Your doctor may also recommend that you keep track of your blood pressure at home.

 Lifestyle and home remedies

-Decrease the salt in your diet.
-A lower sodium level — 1,500 milligrams (mg) a day — is appropriate for people 51 years of age and older and for people of any age who are black or who have hypertension, diabetes or chronic kidney disease.
+Decreasing the salt in your diet.
+A lower sodium intake — 1,500 milligrams (mg) a day — is appropriate for people 51 years of age and older and for people of any age who are Black or who have hypertension, diabetes or chronic kidney disease.
 Otherwise healthy people can aim for 2,300 mg a day or less.

 While you can reduce the amount of salt you eat by putting down the saltshaker, you should also pay attention to the amount of salt that's in the processed foods you eat, such as canned soups or frozen dinners.

 - Maintaining a healthy weight.
 If you're overweight, losing even 10 pounds (4.5 kilograms) can lower your blood pressure.

 - Increasing physical activity.
 Regular physical activity can help lower your blood pressure and keep your weight under control.
 Strive for at least 30 minutes of physical activity a day.

 - Limiting alcohol.
 Even if you're healthy, alcohol can raise your blood pressure.
 If you choose to drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women and two drinks a day for men.